folkzb/magalu/mgc/cli/docs/kubernetes/cluster/create.md

     --allowed-cidrs array(string)   List of allowed CIDR blocks for API server access.

-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") --description string            A brief description of the Kubernetes cluster.
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") --cluster-ipv4-cidr string      The IP address CIDR used by the Pods in the cluster.
+                                    The CIDR is always subdivided with a "/24" mask per node.
+If "192.168.0.0/16" is used, the first node PodCIDR will be "192.168.0.0/24", the second will be "192.168.1.0/24" and so forth.
+                                    This configuration can only be used during the cluster creation and can not be updated later.
+                                    If not specified, the "192.168.0.0/16" value is used by default.

+    --description string            A brief description of the Kubernetes cluster.

     --enabled-bastion               [Deprecated] This parameter is deprecated and its use won't create a bastion server